Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 Before starting, make sure the following steps are completed.

 * Your IMS organization is provisioned for Edge decisioning.
-* If using Adobe Target, Target activities are set up in your organization/ workspace on Target UI.
+* If using Adobe Target, Target activities are set up in your desired workspace in your organization on Target UI.
 For more details, see [Target activities guide](https://experienceleague.adobe.com/docs/target/using/activities/target-activities-guide.html?lang=en).
-* If using Journey Optimizer - Offer Decisions, Decisions are set up in your organization/ sandbox on Experience Platform UI.
-For more details, see [Create Decisions](https://experienceleague.adobe.com/docs/offer-decisioning/using/create-manage-activities/create-offer-activities.html?lang=en).
+* If using Journey Optimizer - Offer Decisions, decisions are set up in your desired sandbox in your organization on Experience Platform UI.
+For more details, see the [create decisions guide](https://experienceleague.adobe.com/docs/offer-decisioning/using/create-manage-activities/create-offer-activities.html?lang=en).

 ## Adobe Experience Platform Data Collection setup

 ### Configure the Datastream for Adobe Target and/ or Journey Optimizer - Offer Decisions

 On [Experience Platform Data Collection](https://launch.adobe.com/), navigate to **Data Collection** > **Datatreams** using the left navigation panel.
 Select an existing datastream or create a new datastream.
-For more details, see [Configure datastreams](https://aep-sdks.gitbook.io/docs/getting-started/configure-datastreams).
+For more details, see the [configure datastreams guide](https://aep-sdks.gitbook.io/docs/getting-started/configure-datastreams).

 1. In the datastream, click on the desired environment from the list.
 Make sure **Adobe Experience Platform** section is enabled and configured with the required information like **Sandbox** and **Event Dataset**.
 2. For Journey Optimizer - Offer Decisions, navigate to **Adobe Experience Platform** section and enable **Offer Decisioning** checkbox.